zhilidali/stylelint-config-tailwindcss/README.md

 ## Usage

-set your stylelint config to:
+Set your Stylelint config to:

 ```diff
 {